Lightning-AI/litgpt/README.md

 - [ ] [Sparsification](https://github.com/Lightning-AI/lit-llama/labels/sparsification)

 Look at `train.py` for a starting point towards pre-training / fine-tuning using [Lightning Fabric](https://lightning.ai/docs/fabric/stable/).

+We welcome all individual contributors, regardless of their level of experience or hardware.
+Your contributions are valuable, and we are excited to see what you can accomplish in this collaborative and supportive environment.

+Unsure about contributing?
+Check out our [Contributing to Lit-LLaMA: A Hitchhiker’s Guide to the Quest for Fully Open-Source AI](https://lightning.ai/pages/community/tutorial/contributing-to-lit-llama-a-hitchhikers-guide-to-the-quest-for-fully-open-source-ai/) guide.

 Don't forget to [join our Discord](https://discord.gg/VptPCZkGNa)!